alvintho/FYP-ProtAbRegressor-Human-Liver/README.md

 ![alt text](images/multimodal-fusion-system-design.png)

-This project has successfully achieved prediction performance of R² score of 0.50 for protein abundances in human liver tissue with XGBoost and Multimodal LSTM based on sequence & expression features only, signifying the ability to capture relevant patterns in the underlying complex biological mechanisms.
+This project has successfully achieved zero-shot prediction performance of R² score of 0.50 for protein abundances in human liver tissue with Multimodal LSTM and XGBoost based on sequence & expression features only, signifying the ability to capture relevant patterns in the underlying complex biological mechanisms.

 # 2. Pre-requisites